-Following pilot projects in 2016, WisDOT adopted and now uses air void regression for its mixtures to increase the percentage of asphalt binder.
-The concept of regression is to design a mix for 4.0 percent air voids, which is current WisDOT practice, and then predict the amount of additional virgin asphalt binder needed to obtain 3.0 percent air voids.
+The current WisDOT practice known as air void regression designs a mixture to 4.0 percent air voids (4.5 percent for SMA), and then predicts the amount of additional virgin asphalt binder needed to obtain 3.0 percent air voids (3.5 percent for SMA).
 This will increase design asphalt content up to 0.4 percent from current WisDOT mix designs.